thechimesbr/thechimesbr.github.io/README.md

-## Static site for Parrains Seafood :fish:
+## Static site for The Chimes Restaurants :beer: